ecdye/zram-config/README.md

 Any Debian derivative should also work out of the box, however there is no guarantee.
 Experimental Alpine support has also been added, other distributions may work but once again, there is no guarantee.

-### COMPATIBILITY WARNING

-The Raspberry Pi 4 8GB model can exhibit issues with zram due to a Linux kernel bug.
-This bug has been fixed as of Raspberry Pi Kernel version 1.20210527.
-See [raspberrypi/linux@cef3970381](https://github.com/raspberrypi/linux/commit/cef397038167ac15d085914493d6c86385773709) for more details about the issue.

 ## A Brief Usage Guide

 ### Table of Contents